Last updates: Thu Oct 13 15:29:24 2005 Fri Oct 14 11:46:19 2005 Thu Oct 20 07:50:34 2005 Thu Dec 24 10:28:59 2015

 What is R?

-R is a reimplementation of S-Plus developed by a team of researchers and freely distributed under the GNU General Public License and available on the Web as The R Project for Statistical Computing, including the notable, and large, Comprehensive R Archive Network with hundreds of additional packages.
+R is a reimplementation of S-Plus developed by a team of researchers and freely distributed under the GNU General Public License and available on the Web as The R Project for Statistical Computing, including the notable, and large, Comprehensive R Archive Network with almost 7700 packages in late 2015.

 What books are available for S-Plus and R?